 In this section, we start with the following lemma which is a summary of results due to H. P. Lotz in \cite{Lotz}.

-\begin{lemma} Let $B$ be a Grothendieck space with the Dunford-Pettis property and let $S:B\rightarrow B$ be a power bounded operator.
-Then \begin{enumerate} \item If $S$ is mean-ergodic then $S$ is uniformly ergodic. \item If the space $Fix(S^*)$ of fixed points of the dual of $S$ is separable then $S$ is uniformly ergodic and the Ces\`aro averages uniformly converges to a compact projection. \end{enumerate}
+\begin{lemma} Let $B$ be a Grothendieck space with the Dunford-Pettis property and let $S:B\rightarrow B$ be a power-bounded operator.
+Then \begin{enumerate} \item If $S$ is mean-ergodic, then $S$ is uniformly ergodic. \item If the space $Fix(S^*)$ of fixed points of the dual of $S$ is separable then $S$ is uniformly ergodic and the Ces\`aro averages uniformly converge to a compact projection. \end{enumerate}

 \end{lemma}